Fialex1212/django-nextjs-quiz/README.md

-1. User set up(change username, email, password, avatar)
+1. User settings(change username, email, password, avatar)
+2. User profile
-2. Create a quiz
+3. Create a quiz
-3. Change a quiz
+4. Change a quiz
-4. Use imgages as answer +
+5. Use images as answer +
-5. Search quiz +
+6. Search quiz +
-6. Ratting system
+7. Ratting system
-7. Create style for site +-
-8. User profile
+8. Login/Sign in pages +
+9. Like system